blueflag/moose/readme.md

 If we can describe these parts correctly it becomes easy to label and categorise the distinct parts of our apps.
 Once categorised, code structure and responsibility becomes much easier to organize.

+## Clientside Concerns
-The client side code has five clear areas of concern:
+The client side code has six clear areas of concern:

-* Data fetching and storage
+* Data fetching
+* Data Storage
 * Application logic
 * User Interaction Logic
 * Positional Styles (Layout)
 * Aesthetic Styles (Component Styles)

+_Broadly speaking you can split these five areas of concern into two main categories.
+Application and Interaction.
+Application is concerned with data and how it is stored and transformed to be rendered.
+Interaction is concerned with how things look and feel and how the user interacts with them._

 ### Data Fetching
 This concern describes how data is fetched from exterior sources and where it is stored once it arrives.
 Your views do not care where the data came from or how it is stored.
 They just need to know when it is safe to render.
 This concern should be separated from the other parts of your app.

+### Data Storage
+Often labelled as state management, this concern describes how data fetched from API's is stored in memory throughout your app.

 ### Application Logic
 Often confused with business logic.
 Application logic is the specific ways that your data structures